jrmph/1D-Array---Student-Scores-Analyzer/README.md

 ## Project Description

-This program is a menu-driven Python application that allows the user to manage a list of student scores.
+This program is a menu optional Python application that allows the user to manage a list of student scores.
 It provides basic operations such as viewing scores, counting passing students, finding the highest and lowest values, searching for a score, inserting new data, and deleting existing data.
 The program also includes simple loading animations and a formatted console interface for better user experience.

 ---